Dolphinarium: Trade and capture

 In the early days, many bottlenose dolphins were wild-caught off the coast of Florida.
 Though the Marine Mammal Protection Act, established in 1972, allows an exception for the collection of dolphins for public display and research purposes when a permit is obtained, bottlenose dolphins have not been captured in American waters since 1989.
 In most Western countries, breeding programs have been set up to provide the dolphinariums with new animals.
 To achieve a sufficient birth rate and to prevent inbreeding, artificial insemination (AI) is occasionally used.
 The use of AI also allows dolphinariums to increase the genetic diversity of their population without having to bring in any dolphins from other facilities.

 The trade of dolphins is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (also known as the Washington Convention or CITES).
 Endangered dolphin species are included in CITES' Appendix I, in which case trade is permitted only in exceptional circumstances.
 Species considered not to be threatened with extinction are included in Appendix II, in which case trade "must be controlled in order to avoid utilization incompatible with their survival".
 Most cetacean species traded for display in captivity to the public or for use in swimming with dolphins and other interaction programs are listed on Appendix II.

-However, live dolphins trade still continues.
+However, the dolphin trade still continues.
 A live bottlenose dolphin is estimated to be worth between a few thousand to several tens of thousands of US dollars, depending on age, condition and prior training.
 Captures are reported to be on the rise in the South Pacific and the Caribbean, Cuba has also been an exporter of dolphins in recent years, this being organized by the Acuario Nacional de Cuba.
 In recent years, the Solomon Islands have also allowed the collection and export of dolphins for public display facilities.
 A 2005 law banned the export of dolphins, however, this ban was seemingly overturned in 2007 when some 28 dolphins were shipped to Dubai.
-Some, mainly Japanese, dolphinariums obtain their dolphins from local drive hunts, though several other countries in Asia also import dolphins from Japan.
-Several American dolphinariums had also done so.
-This practice was halted in 1993, when the US National Marine Fisheries Service refused a permit for Marine World Africa USA to import four false killer whales caught in a Japanese drive hunt.